JANUARY 20–22, 2026 | MINNEAPOLIS, MN

 Meet the Speakers

 We’re thrilled to introduce the powerhouse speakers headlining the Pollyanna National Conference.
 From corporate trailblazers to nonprofit changemakers and higher education leaders, they bring bold ideas and fresh perspectives to inspire meaningful change in the K-12 space.
-Click here to learn more about our speakers and facilitators.

 Jason Craige Harris